Subscription art crowdfunder Patreon confirms $60M fundraise

 The funding could help Patreon develop new premium tools for creators that they’d pay extra to use.
 Those could include ecommerce functionality for selling merchandise or event tickets, enhanced analytics and CRM features, or new ways to communicate with fans.

+Patreon will have to figure out how to fairly promote different creators without playing favorites or merely amplifying the already-popular artists on its platform.
+It will also have to draw tough lines about free speech vs decency, allowing off-kilter creativity without permitting hate speech to proliferate.

-As other ad platforms tighten their restrictions over what content is allowed, Patreon has found a way to allow artists to earn a living by being themselves.
+But as online ad platforms tighten their restrictions over what content is allowed, Patreon has found a way to help artists to earn a living by being themselves.
+They don’t have to sell out to corporate sponsors.
+They don’t have to change their style in hopes of going viral.
+They just have to make art that truly touches the hearts of a few people scattered across the world.

+Featured image by Miranda Harmon (follow her on Patreon), remixed by Josh ConstineFeatured Image: Miranda Harmon

 0